The Grand Prior

 The Grand Chancellor

-The Coadjutor & Grand Almoner
+The Coadjutor to the Grand Master

 H.E.
-The Chevalier U. Peter Mueller GCJ was born in Switzerland.
+The Chevalier U. Peter Mueller GCJ, M.A. was born in Switzerland.
 He has a Master’s degree in Finance and Accounting from the University of Saint Gallen – Switzerland.
 He owned a packaging company in Switzerland for 15 years, selling the business in 2004 to join Partnerinvest Business Brokers in Zurich.
 He immigrated to Canada in 2011, becoming a Canadian citizen in 2016 while maintaining his roots in Switzerland.

 Chevalier Mueller is member of the Swiss Canadian Chamber of Commerce and an active Angel investor.
 In addition to his many philanthropic projects, he is a Director on the Board of Kinsip Fine House of Spirits, a founding member of the European Bourbon and Rye Association, and an enthusiastic Bourbon and Art collector.
 He is an active helicopter pilot and an Honorary Colonel and Aide de Camp to the Governor of the Commonwealth of Kentucky.